DanilaEfimov/BitVaram/README.md

 ## License

-Licensed under the MIT License.
+Licensed under the Apache License.
 See LICENSE for details.